uci-f1tenth/uci_f1tenth_workshop/CONTRIBUTING.md

 ```

 ## Building a node

+After you run the above scrips, your terminal would be busy running the gym_bridge_launch.py.
+Hence, pull up a new terminal window and go to the project directory BEFORE you run the below commands.

 *To build a node in ROS2, you must be within the vm root.
 If you are not in the machine either run the script again, or run:
 ```bash